nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* works as teaching assistants.
+* Works as teaching assistants.
-* has a need to keep track of students' grades, attendance, and work submission status of relevant modules.
+* Has a need to keep track of students' grades, attendance, and work submission status of relevant modules.
-* prefers desktop apps over other types.
+* Prefers desktop apps over other types.
-* can type fast.
+* Can type fast.
-* prefers typing to mouse interactions.
+* Prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps.
+* Is reasonably comfortable using CLI apps.

 **Value proposition**:
 * Fast management of students' grades over the typical GUI-driven app.